Eyelid skin cancer is a very common skin cancer that we see in Australia. Approximately 5-10% of all skin cancers occur in the eyelid

 The main reason for recurrence is incomplete removal of the tumour.
 So, it is important to get it right at the start by an experienced Plastic Surgeon.

-We have a pathologist attend the operation and microscopically analyse the tumour once it is removed.
-Only when the pathologist says it is all clear, we proceed with the reconstruction.
+The lesion will be sent away for histology testings.
 This way we can ensure that the cancer has been completely removed and nothing has been left behind.
 This is not only reassuring to the patient but also to the surgeon.
+If the results return as incomplete you will need an additional procedure.

 The eyelid reconstruction surgery can take 1.5 to 2 hours depending on the complexity.
 The surgery is performed in a hospital under anaesthetic for your safety and comfort.